Finding Aids

 Notes (2 folders)

-Typescript mss.
-(15 folders)
+Typescript manuscripts (15 folders)

-Box 54 Sam Patch, the High, Wide, & Handsome Jumper [juvenile, with Jack Conroy]
+Box 54 Sam Patch, the High, Wide, & Handsome Jumper [juvenile, with Jack Conroy] - research notes; typescript manuscripts (3 folders)

 Box 54 Slappy Hooper, the Wonderful Sign Painter [juvenile, with Jack Conroy]

-Typescript mss.
-(3 folders)
+Typescript manuscripts (3 folders)

 Page proofs